-The Digital Linguistics project at the University of California, Santa Barbara has three primary aims:
+The Digital Linguistics project at the University of California, Santa Barbara has four primary aims:

 Define a standard data format for storing linguistic data in computer-readable form.
 This format should be platform- and software-independent (i.e. not restricted to use with Windows or specific software like ELAN), and encode the linguistic concepts that linguists are already familiar with, while still maintaining flexibility and human readability.
 You can read more about this format here.

 Create a variety of web-based tools that allow linguists to more easily enter, search, and manage their data.
-All of the DLx tools are open source, and contributions from the community are very welcome.
-Check out the Lotus web app for managing linguistic data (including texts, lexicons, corpus tagging, and concordance searches), as well as Tulip (Tools for Linguistic Productivity)—a set of standalone tools for converting and manipulating linguistic data.
+The first of these tools, an app for managing lexicons, is under development.
+All of the DLx tools will be open source, and contributions from the community are very welcome.

 Educate linguists about best practices in linguistic data management, and how they can apply the concepts of Digital Linguistics to their own work.
 Click here to begin learning about the use of Digital Linguistics principles in documentary linguistics.

 The Austin Principles for Data Citation in Linguistics are

 a set of guidelines that enable linguists to make informed decisions regarding the accessibility and transparency of their research data. (source) The Data Format for Digital Linguistics both aligns with and helps foster the Austin Principles:

 Data should be considered legitimate, citable products of research.